erev0s/VAmPI/README.md

    - In the Dockerfile you will find two environment variables being set, the `ENV vulnerable=1` and the `ENV tokentimetolive=60`.
 Feel free to change it before running the docker build command.

+## Frequently asked questions
+ - **There is a database error upon reaching endpoints!**
+   - Make sure to issue a request towards the endpoint `/createdb` in order to populate the database.

  [Picture from freepik - www.freepik.com](https://www.freepik.com/vectors/party)